Moving to Australia? We spent two years in Australia and learned a great deal about the country.

-So please leave a comment with what you wish you had known before you made the move.
+So please leave a comment with what you wish you had known before you made a move.

 We also will be updating this article based on your feedback and comments.

-Enjoy the time and safe travels and enjoy moving to Australia.
-Share/link to this article if you found it useful.
+Enjoy the time, safe travels and enjoy moving to Australia.

 Steve and Sabina